srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

    ![](./images/checkpreconnectedwinvmiiscompliance.png)

 1. Similarly, you can check the **Compliance** state for the Pre-connected-winvm server and it should be **Non-compliant**, becouse IIS server is installed in this server, which is enabling the TLS protocol.

+### Similar way you can Assign other initiatives and check the compliance status of the servers.

+## Windows VMs on which the specified services are not installed and 'Running'

+By assigning this initiative you can check if any service is installed and running or not on windows guest os.

+1. You can Assign this intialtive very simillar way of previous one, in this you just have to provide the windows service name in parameter, services like: WinRm, wuauserv (for windows update), WSearch (windows search service), RasMan (remote desktop connections) etc.